bjonnh/fpga_class_psone/web/content/requirements/windows/_index.md

 set PATH=%PATH%;C:\msys64\mingw64\bin;C:\msys64\usr\bin
 ```

 But then I couldn't get it to compile the board properly.
 So really you shouldn't be using Windows...
 But we can still give you the files.
+Or you can help us fix that.

 ### VM using VirtualBox
 What we highly recommend for Windows and Mac users is to install a Ubuntu virtual machine, follow the Linux instructions and share the USB device with the VM.